-First, secure the child restraint with the LATCH lower anchors (rear outboard seat positions only) or the seat belt, as applicable.
+First, secure the child restraint with the seat belt.

-- 1. Flip up the anchor cover from the anchor point which is located on the back side of the seatbacks. - 2.
-If necessary, raise or remove the headrest to position the top tether strap over the top of the seatback.
-If the headrest is removed. store it in a secure place.
-Be sure to reinstall the headrest when the child restraint is removed.

-See "Adjustable headrests" (P.1-8) for

-headrest adjustment, removal and installation information

-Position the top tether strap over the top of the seatback.

-- 3. Secure the tether strap to the tether anchor point on the rear parcel shelf. - 4.
+- Remove the head restraint and store it in a secure place.
+Be sure to reinstall the head restraint when the child restraint is removed (rear outboard seat positions). - See "Head restraints/headrests" (P.1-5) for head restraint adjustment, removal and installation information. - Position the top tether strap over the top of the seatback. - Secure the top tether strap to the tether anchor point on the back of the seatback behind the child restraint. - 3.
 Refer to the appropriate child restraint installation procedure steps in this section before tightening the tether strap.